nissy-dev/resume/README.md

 ### Front-End Development

 I have +2 years experiences about developing applications based on React and Typescript.
 I have knowledges of typical developing workflow, GitHub issue, CI, and deployment.
 I also have experience of applications using not the latest libraries (ex : jQuery or Flowtype).
 Recently, I'm interested in AST(abstract syntax tree) and have created the babel plugin ([link](https://github.com/nd-02110114/babel-plugin-object-to-json-pars)).

 ### Machine Learning and Data Analysis

 My M.S. research field is [Materials Informatics](https://en.wikipedia.org/wiki/Materials_informatics).
-Specifically, I'm interested in applying graph convolutional networks to designing  inorganic crystals.
+Specifically, I'm interested in applying graph convolutional neural networks to designing  inorganic crystals.
 I have knowledges of machine learning, deep generative models (bayesian knowledge).
 Also, I have experiences about tabular data analysis related to kaggle and a company.

 ## Works